maryash/maryash.github.io/235/projects/project'1/project'1.md

 /**
 * @brief Parameterized constructor.
 * @param : A const reference to the color of the Chess Piece (a string).
-*     Set the color "BLACK" if the provided string contains non-alphabetic characters.
+*     Set the color "BLACK" if the provided string contains ANY non-alphabetic characters.
-*     If the string is purely alphabetic, it is converted and stored in uppercase
+*     If the string is purely alphabetical, it is converted and stored in uppercase
 *     NOTE: We DO NOT supply a default value for color, the first parameter.
 *           Notice that if we do, we override the default constructor.
 * @param : The 0-indexed row position of the Chess Piece (as a const reference to an integer).